ayyp1/RA-Assignment-III/README.md

-# This is ths submission of RA task III
+# This is the submission of RA task III

 ## Replication
 To replicate the results run main.py in src folder.